 There are currently seven members of staff and five graduate sports coaches that support students throughout the programme.
 All are allocated to the non-exam programme offering a range of skills and experiences based on their specialisms and expertise.

-Aims of Core PE:
+Aims of the Core PE Department:

 - To experience a range of physical activities in a structured environment.
 Activities are grouped under the following headings: invasion games, net/wall games, striking/fielding games, swimming and lifesaving and fitness.